pivotal/docs-platform-automation/docs/reference/task.md

 `[product-slug,semantic-version]`.
 This prefix is added by the [`download-product`][download-product] task when S3 keys are present in the configuration file.
+This is the meta information about the product from Pivnet, which is not guaranteed to be in the original filename.
+This tasks uses the meta information to be able to perform

+!!! info "When only downloading from Pivnet"
+    When the download product config only has Pivnet credentials, it will not add the prefix to the downloaded product.
+    For example, `example-product.pivotal` from Pivnet will be outputed as `example-product.pivotal`.

 !!!
 Info
     It's possible to use IAM instance credentials